 It’s not easy to find an añejo tequila under $30.
-You might think, then, that if you could find anything at that price point, that it would be of poor quality.
-In the case of Don Sergio, you would be wrong.
-It’s made with 100% Blue Agave and is a delight to drink.
+You might think, then, that if you could find anything at that price point, it would be of poor quality.
+In the case of Don Sergio, you would be pleasantly surprised.
+It’s made with 100 percent blue agave and is a delight to drink.
 In fact, this budget-friendly bottle won a Silver Medal at the San Francisco Spirits Competition in 2013.

 With aromas of vanilla, baking spices, and white pepper, Don Sergio makes an excellent after-dinner drink and, at this price, can be mixed into your favorite whiskey cocktails without breaking the bank.
 Its finish isn’t quite as smooth as the ultra-premium stuff, but it beats plenty of bottles at twice the price.

-Cazadores Añejo is made with 100% Blue Agave, which is fermented twice and distilled twice before spending at least a year in new, small American white oak barrels.
+Cazadores Añejo is made with 100 percent blue agave, which is fermented twice and distilled twice before spending at least a year in new, small American white oak barrels.
 New oak barrels have more flavor to impart, and this highland tequila boasts layers of it—think spiced apple pie, pecans, vanilla bean, a salted chocolate almond bar.
 It would pair nicely with dessert, but it's also wonderful sipped neat.

 Cazadores means “hunters” in Spanish, a reference to founder Don Jose Maria Bañuelos’s obsession with protecting the quality and uniqueness of his tequila.
 It is said he even went so far as to hide his tequila recipe in the walls of his house.
-Cazadores has fine-tuned its process to be both sustainable and zero-waste, meaning you can feel even better about sipping this delicious tequila.
+Cazadores has fine-tuned its process to be both sustainable and zero-waste (using a seven-step process that includes double distillation and double fermentation), meaning you can feel even better about sipping this delicious tequila.